• Skip to primary navigation

 • 💬 Reviews

-This seafood pancake ('Haemul Pajeon' in Korean) is a popular savory pancake in South Korea and it's made of a simple batter featuring shrimp, squid, green onions.
+Korean seafood pancake (or 'Haemul Pajeon') is a popular savory pancake in South Korea.
+It's made of a simple batter with shrimp, squid, and green onions.

 If you're not a fan of seafood pancake, check out my easy 15-minute Korean scallion pancake recipe!